Good Logo vs Bad Logo Design & How it Can Affect Your Business

 Think of the most famous companies of all time.

 What do they all have in common?
-A killer logo.
+It's a killer logo.

 Logos utilise the design above elements to convey the brand's whole package, and they are often the first impression for most of your customers.